rawanalsh22/EDA_AverageSalaries_ByEducation_In_KSA/MVP.md

 >- Doctorate degree was between 12-26K in 2017 and 16-28k in 2021.

-### - so we define each year salary increases more only in intermediate degree is same in all years.
+### - so we define each year employee salary increases more only in intermediate degree is same in all years.